Cantum2/4010_Project1/README.md

 3. I also included the upx files so you can pack files as needed just shove the file into the dir containing the upx.exe file and cd into that directory.
 Then run `upx file_name.exe` and it will pack it
 4. The script will generate the `index.html` file.
 Open that file in a browser and it will have the results.

+## Samples
+View the current `index.html` file in a browser to see a sample of an analysis done on `notepad.exe`

 ## Contributing
 1. git pull
 2. git add .